 European e-Business Support Network

 The European e-business policies portal, the backbone of the European e-Business Support Network (eBSN) for SMEs, serves as one-stop-shop, on-line environment for all European e-business initiatives, launched by (or in collaboration with) public authorities at national, regional or local level, that aim at promoting the adoption of ICT and e-business among SMEs.
-The portal provides information about e-business policy initiatives, statistical data about the take-up of e-business among European SMEs, examples of best practice, news, announcements, articles, etc.
+The portal provides information about e-business policy initiatives, statistical data about the take-up of e-business among European SMEs, examples of best practice, news, free trial announcement, articles, etc.

 The goal of the ECommerce-Guide.com is to provide the single best source of independent, up-to-date information about electronic commerce including daily news, feature articles, product guides, case studies, an e-commerce events calendar, and e-commerce-focused discussion forums.
 Excellent site , very rich with a wide range of diverse information on all the aspects of electronic commerce,